-Students possessing a baccalaureate degree may be granted probationary admission with prescribed deficiencies when undergraduate GPA falls between 2.50 and 2.99 on a 4.0 scale, assuming all other admission criteria is met
+Students possessing a baccalaureate degree may admitted on probation with prescribed deficiencies when undergraduate GPA falls between 2.50 and 2.99 on a 4.0 scale, assuming all other admission criteria is met.

-Students possessing previous graduate work may be granted probationary admission with prescribed deficiencies when the graduate GPA falls between 2.50 and 2.99 on a 4.0 scale, assuming all other admission criteria is met.
+Students possessing previous graduate work may be admitted on probation with prescribed deficiencies when the graduate GPA falls between 2.50 and 2.99 on a 4.0 scale, assuming all other admission criteria is met.

-Students on probationary status will not be allowed to proceed beyond six (6) credit hours of work within the degree program unless the student achieves a cumulative GPA of 3.0 in the program.
+Students on probationary status will not be allowed to proceed beyond the first term unless the student achieves a term GPA of 3.0.